sam4cpu/ai-pr-reviewer/README.md

 Day 6: Added repository context awareness and retry logic Day 7: Optimized workflow efficiency with caching, refined logging, and enhanced artifact management for a more reliable AI-powered PR review pipeline
 Day 8: Implemented AI-driven PR categorization, risk scoring, and metadata logging — achieved full resilience with retry and mock fallback modes
+Day 9 - Implemented an intelligent PR summarizer that evaluates AI review results, computes a weighted confidence score, and generates structured artifacts for CI integration.